Summit 2026

 1:30 pm - Deep Dive - Flexing the Demand: Strategies That Stick

 As load growth accelerates and peaks shift, demand flexibility is becoming essential for managing system costs.
-This deep dive examines approaches such as electric thermal storage, behavioral demand response, and time‑of‑use rates, and explores how they can integrate with efficiency programs.
+This deep dive examines technologies and approaches such as behavioral demand response, time‑of‑use rates, smart thermostats and panels, direct load controls, etc. that can reduce demand while enhancing the customer experience and explores how demand flexibility can integrate with energy efficiency.
 Facilitators will lead a workshop‑style discussion on the strengths and limitations of each strategy and where they fit in a modern portfolio.

 Immersive breakout workshops designed to spark thought leadership, deliver actionable knowledge, and foster meaningful industry connections.
 Attendees roll up their sleeves and engage in hands‑on exploration with guidance from seasoned experts.